 Ever seen those shredded tires on the interstate left in the wake of an 18-wheeler?
 That’s the fate of a tire not properly rated to the weight and speed of it’s automobile.
 For a semi, it has a multitude of back-ups.
 For you, the results could be fatal.
 A safe rule of thumb is to stay with the speed rating chosen by your vehicle’s manufacturer, or, as always, consult an expert.

 There you have it.
 The last of our four primary components that define the perfect tire for your ride.
 We’ve smoothed out the points of ride quality, lengthened the life of your tire, bundled you up for inclement weather tires, and, finally, given you a quick recap of speed rating.
 Hopefully these basics will help you in your next tire-search.
 Of course, these are still only a small slice of the pie that is complicated tire formulas, but maybe now the words our tire experts are saying will make a little more sense – saving you time in your next visit.

-This post was written by Milton Ruben Social Media Specialist Heather Cortright.
+This post, including graphics, was created by Milton Ruben Social Media Specialist, Heather Cortright.